BigMarcio/mongosync_metrics_python/README.md

 # mongosync_metrics_python

-This project contains two Python scripts: `mongosync_plotly_multiple.py` and `mongosync_plotly_internal_DB.py`, that processes the `mongosync` data and generates various plots using Plotly on port **3030**.
+This project contains two Python scripts: `mongosync_plotly_multiple.py` and `mongosync_plotly_internal_DB.py`, which process the `mongosync` data and generate various plots using Plotly on port **3030**.
 The script also includes a Dockerfile for containerizing the application and a `requirements.txt` file listing the Python dependencies.

 ## mongosync_plotly_multiple.py